Terrorist arrested in J&K: Huge cache of arms recovered

 J&K: Terrorist hideout busted, 7 IEDs seized

 Wan was arrested from a temporary hideout along with arms and ammunition.
-During the operation the terrorist sustained a gun shot on his left foot.
+During the operation, the terrorist sustained a gunshot on his left foot.
 He has been rushed to the hospital and is undergoing treatment.